hpcleuven/VscDocumentation/source/data/using_iCommands.rst

     $ ils
     /kuleuven_tier1_pilot/home/vscXXXXX:

 What we get here is “kuleuven_tier1_pilot”: the name of the iRODS zone and “/home/<user>”: your default working directory.
-Because in our iRODS-home directory we don’t have any data or collections yet.
+Because in our iRODS-home directory we don’t have any data or collections yet there is no file listed.
 In the following we will show more details with the ``ils`` command using with arguments to know more.

 Data upload and download
 ------------------------

-In this part we are ingesting datafiles into iRODS.
+In this part we cover how we can ingest datafiles into iRODS.
 We will also find out where iRODS places the files.
 To upload data to iRODS and to download data from iRODS to local file system, iput and iget commands are used.

 **Create data:**